South Korea struggles to get WTO candidate elected | DW | 06.11.2020

 The EU, however, decided in late October to throw its united weight behind Okonjo-Iweala.

-Ngozi Okonjo-Iweala (l) is a former Nigerian finance minister and Yoo Myung-hee (r) is currently serving as South Korea's trade minister
+Okonjo-Iweala (left) is a former Nigerian finance minister and Yoo (right) currently serves as South Korea's trade minister

 Japan has not publicly stated a preference for either of the candidates, but it is strongly rumored that Tokyo is also backing the Nigerian candidate out of concern that a South Korean head of the WTO could side with Seoul in the ongoing trade disputes between South Korea and Japan.